What is PrEP?

 Where can I buy the PrEP medication?

-All retail pharmacies are able to dispense PrEP medication; however, some pharmacies may need to order the medication, which may take a few days.
+All retail pharmacies are able to dispense PrEP medication.
+Some pharmacies may need to order the medication, which may take a few days.

 How much does PrEP medication cost?

-PrEP is now listed on the Australia Pharmaceutical Benefits Scheme (PBS), this means that the cost of the medication is subsidised by Medicare and a standard co-payment is made at the time of purchase.
+PrEP is now listed on the Australia Pharmaceutical Benefits Scheme (PBS), this means that the cost of the medication is supported by Medicare.

 - General patients will be charged $39.50 for 30-day supply.